 - Analysis and reporting: $10,000-20,000

-AI-moderated interviews conducted natively in each participant’s language, with no interpreter and no translated instrument.
-The AI pursues research objectives through natural conversation in whatever language the participant speaks.
+AI-moderated interviews are conducted natively in each participant’s language, with no interpreter and no translated instrument.
+The AI pursues research objectives through natural conversation in whatever language the participant speaks, drawing on native-language competence in 50+ languages rather than working from a translated script.

-- AI-moderated interview: $20 (flat rate regardless of language)
+- AI-moderated interview: $20 flat (regardless of language)

 - Participant incentive: $50-100 (often lower due to scheduling flexibility)